aai-institute/pyDVL/docs/getting-started/glossary.md

 ### Block Conjugate Gradient { #glossary-block-cg }

-A blocked version of [CG][glossary-conjugate-gradient], which solves several linear systems simultaneously.
+A blocked version of [CG][glossary-cg], which solves several linear systems simultaneously.
 For Influence Functions, it is used to approximate the [iHVP][glossary-iHVP].